zinrai/kvm-vm-bare/README.md

 - `bridge=BRIDGE`: Connect to a bridge device
 - `network=NAME`: Connect to a virtual network

+## Boot Configuration

+The tool supports different boot modes:

+- Default BIOS boot: No additional flags required
+- UEFI boot: Use the `-efi` flag
+- UEFI Secure Boot: Use both `-efi` and `-secureboot` flags

+Note that Secure Boot requires UEFI boot to be enabled.
+The tool will prevent enabling Secure Boot without UEFI.

 ## Notes

 - This tool requires sudo privileges to run as it needs to create disk images and define VMs.
 - The created VMs are empty and do not have an operating system installed.
 You'll need to manually install an OS after creation.
+- UEFI Secure Boot requires appropriate OVMF firmware support on your system.

 ## License